amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 ![Code evolution throughout the quick-wins and the divide & conquer stages](images/introduce_structure.png)

+## Coupling and Cohesion

+Coupling and Cohesion are two principal concepts in software design.
+Coupling between two code modules indicates the level of connectedness and interaction between them.
+We can measure coupling between two classes, packages, modules, components, or any two parts of the system.
+Low coupling between any two modules is a good system property because it reduces unnecessary dependencies and minimizes change ripple effect in the system.

+Cohesion, on the other hand, indicates the level of connectedness and interaction among constituents of one part of the system.
+High cohesion is a good quality of a module or component.
+A high cohesive module means that parts of the module needs each other to carry out the responsibilities of this module, and thus may not be broken apart into two distinct modules.

+![Low coupling and high cohesion are among the most important principles of good design[^image-source]. ](images/coupling-cohesion.png)

+In the next sections, we will explore more ideas and techniques to reduce coupling and increase cohesion in existing code.

+[^image-source]: Image adapted from: [Agile Code Design – how to keep your code flexible](https://www.planetgeek.ch/2011/07/08/presentation-agile-code-design-how-to-keep-your-code-flexible/)

 ## Modules, components, services, or micro-services?

-First, we need to answer this question: Are we splitting our code into modules, components, or services?
-Before we do that, let's agree on what a module, component, and service is.
+Now, are we splitting our code into modules, components, or services? let's first agree on what a module, component, and service are.

 #### Module